-In conclusion, land-based CDR methods that rely on enhanced net biological uptake and storage of carbon, have a wide range of biogeochemical and biophysical side effects, which can directly or indirectly strengthen or weaken the climate mitigation effect of a given method, or affect water quality and quantity, food supply and biodiversity (Figure 5.36).
-With the exception of a weakening of ocean carbon sequestration, there is low confidence in the Earth system feedbacks of these methods.
+In conclusion, land-based CDR methods that rely on enhanced net biological uptake and storage of carbon, have a wide range of biogeochemical and biophysical side effects.
+These side effects can (directly or indirectly) strengthen or weaken the climate change mitigation effect of a given method, or affect water quality and quantity, food supply and biodiversity (Figure 5.36).
+With the exception of weakened ocean carbon sequestration, there is low confidence in the Earth system feedbacks of these methods.
 Most methods are associated with a range of biogeochemical and biophysical side effects and co-benefits and trade-offs, but these are often highly dependent on local context, management regime, prior land use, and scale (high confidence).
-Highest co-benefits are obtained with methods that seek to restore natural ecosystems and improve soil carbon sequestration (Figure 5.36) while highest trade-off possibilities (symmetry with the highest cobenefits) offs occurs for re/afforestation with monocultures and BECCS, again with strong dependence on scale and context (medium confidence).
+Highest co-benefits are obtained with methods that seek to restore natural ecosystems and improve soil carbon sequestration (Figure 5.36) while highest trade-off possibilities (symmetry with the highest co-benefits) occur for re/afforestation with monocultures and BECCS, again with strong dependence on scale and context (medium confidence).

-Ocean-based Biological CDR Methods
+Ocean-based biological CDR methods

 Both ocean biological and physical processes drive the CO2 exchange between the ocean and atmosphere.
 However, the ocean physical processes that remove CO2 from the atmosphere, such as large-scale circulation, cannot be feasibly altered, so ocean CDR methods focus on increasing the productivity of ocean ecosystems, and subsequent sequestration of carbon (GESAMP, 2019).
-There has been no change to the assessment of SROCC (Section 5.5.1): there is low confidence that nutrient addition to the open ocean, either through artificial ocean upwelling or iron fertilisation, could contribute to climate mitigation, due to its inconclusive effect on carbon sequestration and risks of adverse side effects on marine ecosystems (Figure 5.36; Table 5.9; Supplementary Materials Text 5.SM.3; Supplementary Materials Table 5.SM.4; WGIII, Section 12.3; Gattuso et al., 2018; Boyd and Vivian, 2019; Feng et al., 2020).
-In addition, ocean fertilisation is currently prohibited by the London Protocol (Dixon et al., 2014; GESAMP, 2019).
+There has been no change to the assessment of SROCC (Section 5.5.1): there is low confidence that nutrient addition to the open ocean, either through artificial ocean upwelling or iron fertilization, could contribute to climate change mitigation, due to its inconclusive effect on carbon sequestration and risks of adverse side effects on marine ecosystems (Figure 5.36, Table 5.9; Supplementary Materials Text 5.SM.3 and Table 5.SM.4; WGIII, Section 12.3; Gattuso et al., 2018; Boyd and Vivian, 2019; Feng et al., 2020).
+In addition, ocean fertilization is currently prohibited by the London Protocol (Dixon et al., 2014; GESAMP, 2019).

-Restoration of vegetated coastal ecosystems (sometimes referred to as ‘blue carbon’ – see Glossary, Annex VII) refers to the potential for increasing carbon sequestration by plant growth and burial of organic carbon in the soil of coastal wetlands (including salt marshes and mangroves) and seagrass ecosystems.
-Wider usage of the term blue carbon occurs in the literature, for example including seaweeds (macroalgae), shelf sea sediments and open ocean carbon exchanges.
-However, such systems are less amenable to management, with many uncertainties relating to the permanence of their carbon stores (Windham-Myers et al., 2018; Lovelock and Duarte, 2019; SROCC Section 5.5.1.1).
+Restoration of vegetated coastal ecosystems (sometimes referred to as ‘blue carbon’ – see Glossary) refers to the potential for increasing carbon sequestration by plant growth and burial of organic carbon in the soil of coastal wetlands (including salt marshes and mangroves) and seagrass ecosystems.
+Wider usage of the term blue carbon occurs in the literature, for example, including seaweeds (macroalgae), shelf sea sediments and open ocean carbon exchanges.
+However, such systems are less amenable to management, with many uncertainties relating to the permanence of their carbon stores (Windham-Myers et al., 2018; Lovelock and Duarte, 2019; SROCC, Section 5.5.1.1).